TEXAS FRAUD DEFENSE LAWYER

 A state jail felony is punishable by 18 months to two years in jail and a maximum fine of $10,000.

 Other forgery charges include:

 - Paper money, revenue or postage stamps, stocks or bonds, or a government record.

 - Two to 10 years in prison with a maximum fine of $10,000

 - Maximum one year in jail with a fine up to $4,000

-Credit card fraud results in a felony conviction, with a penalty of 180 days to two years in a state penitentiary and a maximum fine of $10,000.
-If crime was committed on an elderly person, then it is considered a third degree penalty, which carries a two to ten year prison sentence with the same fine amount.
+Credit card fraud in Texas results in a felony conviction, with a penalty of 180 days to two years in a state penitentiary and a maximum fine of $10,000.
+If crime was committed on an elderly person, then it is considered a third-degree penalty, which carries a two to ten year prison sentence with the same fine amount.

 Whether it’s a misdemeanor or felony, you have a good chance of being sentenced to receive community service for a first-time offender or if the case doesn’t involve large sums of money.
 However, a criminal charge could cause irreparable damage to your reputation, making it difficult to register for college, apply for jobs, or purchase a home.

-At The Law Office of Shane Phelps, P.C., our College Station criminal defense attorneys are committed to fighting for the justice you deserve.
+At Shane Phelps Law., our College Station criminal defense attorneys are committed to fighting for the justice you deserve.
 With decades of legal experience, we will conduct our own investigation in order to determine if the evidence against you holds up in court.

 No-Billed Capital Murder